-One of the most common methods of gathering data in surveys and research studies involves some type of quota sampling
+Quota sampling is one of the most common methods for collecting data in surveys and research studies.

 However, it’s important to understand exactly what this method calls for, as well as its benefits and disadvantages, so you can decide whether or not it’s the right approach for your purpose.